How to Apply for an Argentina Visa for Filipino Tourists or Visitors

 Once you reach the 8th floor, the entrance of the Embassy has a doorbell button on the left side — just push this and when you hear a beep, it means that you can proceed to open the door.
 Head directly to the counter and express your purpose.
 The officer will scrutinize your documents and ensure that everything is complete and in order.

 If they deem your documents to be enough, they will give you a deposit slip indicating the visa fee that you will have to pay.
-As of October 2017, the fee is at $150 (or Php 7,600~).
+As of October 2017, the fee is $150 (or Php 7,600~).
 For payment, you just need to head to the BPI branch in Leviste street which is just a few blocks away from the Embassy — afterward, you need to go back to the Embassy to provide the proof of payment/deposit.

 NOTE: Be reminded that this visa fee payment is non-refundable and it does NOT guarantee the approval of your Argentina visa.